ryanhelmsblog/ryanhelmsblog.github.io/_posts/2016-01-02-Working-with-ServiceStack.NET.md

 ---

 ## My experience working with ServiceStack.NET

+<a id="background"></a>
+### Background

-  As a developer, I think yo are always on the path of trying to figure out how you can get from point a to point b faster, more efficiently and with less code.
-It is rare that you find a single tool that helps you with those 3 point (and MANY MANY more).
-Well, I have found that tool for me, welcome [ServiceStack.NET](http://www.servicestack.net/).
+  As a developer, I think you are always on the path of trying to figure out how you can get from point a to point b faster, more efficiently and with less code.
+It is rare that you find a single tool that helps you with those 3 points (and MANY MANY more).
+Well, I have found that tool, for me.
+Now, welcome [ServiceStack.NET](http://www.servicestack.net/).

---- WORK IN PROGRESS ---
+  From the moment I started tinkering with the framework, I fell in love.
+I decided to use it on the next client project that I would be working on which started on December 7th.
+I decided to do this from the ground up, with only reading random tutorials found through the [ServiceStack.NET forums](https://forums.servicestack.net/), [pluralsite](http://www.pluralsite/) and [egghead.io](http://www.egghead.io) videos.

+<a id="where-is-all-of-the-config"></a>
+### Where is all of the config?

+A huge plus that servicestack offers is that there is no xml configuration, except the little bit that is required for the web integration.
+Most, if not all, of the framework allows you to configure things by conventions.
+I will give an example of this in the request / resposne service example [later in this article](#message-based-web-services).

+<a id="message-based-web-services"></a>
+### ?!?
+Message-based web services ?!?

+  The first concept that stood out to me was the whole **message-based web services**.
+Being in the .NET arena for most of my career, I was very used to tightly-couple and large services that did many different things.
+With servicestacks implementation, each services is very focused.
+It has taken me quite a few hours of dealing with google, servicestacks wiki and other tutorials to really grasp how awesome message-based web services really are.

+Let's get a small example of part of my current appplications implementation of servicestack.
+We have two parts to making the services work, the service and the model.